Vessel: Square Rigger, Three-Masted Barquentine

 The Southern Swan has a unique nautical history.
 In 1969 she was purchased as a private vessel and extensively refitted to handle larger and longer ocean voyages.
 She served as a sail training vessel with the Canadian Sea Cadets and journeyed to Vancouver to appear at the World Expo in 1986.
 She then sailed to England to join the First Fleet Re-enactment.

-When the Southern Swan went on the market that same year, owners of Authentic Charters Marty Woods and David Warne knew their only hope of keeping the Swan in Aussie hands, would be to purchase, restore and operate the ship themselves.
+When the Southern Swan went on the market that same year, owner of Authentic Charters Marty Woods knew his only hope of keeping the Swan in Aussie hands would be to purchase, restore and operate the ship himself.

 Currently, the Southern Swan sails Sydney's famous harbour, providing day trips, exclusive charters and occasional offshore trips up and down the New South Wales Coast.
 She is currently the only ship in Sydney to offer the thrilling Mast Climb, an ascent up the rope ladder rungs to the Futtock Plate, where climbers can take in the breathtaking view of Sydney Harbour from a truly unique vantage point.

 Experience the beauty and romance of a bygone era aboard this magnificent vessel.